Saturday, December 6, 2025

 As the social media appetite for new books grows, has publishing turned into fast publishing?
 Is it time for us all to start renting, borrowing, and thrifting more when it comes to books?

-Every year, up to one million new book titles are published through traditional publishing houses, but, when it comes to the amount of books hitting the market every year, this isn’t the full picture.
+Every year, up to one million new book titles are published through traditional publishing houses, but, when it comes to the number of books hitting the market every year, this isn’t the full picture.
 The self-publishing market is also on the rise, and in 2021, data suggested that around 2.3 million books were self-published.
 This is great for those looking for new and exciting books to read, but it also represents a problem.
 The market is already over-saturated with new titles, and with help from social media, it’s speeding up.

-Suffice to say, TikTok’s reach when it comes to books is gargantuan.
-According to Circana BookScan, the sales of more than 100 #BookTok popular authors reached $760 million in 2022.
-Inspired by this success, last year, ByteDance (the company that owns TikTok) announced that it would be launching its own publishing company, 8th Note Press.
+In 2023, inspired by this success, ByteDance (the company that owns TikTok) announced that it would be launching its own publishing company, 8th Note Press.
 Any brand that goes viral on TikTok is virtually guaranteed to be a success.
 Just look at Shein, an ultra-fast fashion brand that has been widely criticized for its impact on the environment and human rights, and yet still continues to thrive.
-In 2023, research suggested that Shein is the most popular brand on TikTok for fashion hauls videos.
+In 2023, Shein was the most popular brand on TikTok for fashion hauls videos.

 woman reading